I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | 3rd (thinking off + Gemini exception) | $0.235 | $11.27 |

 Step 3.
-The judge=vote Pitfall and Switching to judge=llm
+The judge=vote Trap and Switching to judge=llm

-After the dry-run was complete, submitting the full collect with judge=vote resulted in disbelief-inducing numbers—per-model accuracy of "Local Nemotron 99.8% / all other models 0-0.2%."
-The cause was the logic in _judge_vote in collect.py: when each model returns a different natural language response, the Counter ties on count and Local Nemotron—first in insertion order at the head of the pool—is always treated as "correct."
-This works for MMLU-style option matching, but can't be used for generative tasks.
+After completing the dry-run, I ran the actual collect with judge=vote and got eyebrow-raising numbers: per-model accuracy of "Local Nemotron 99.8% / all other models 0-0.2%".
+The cause was in the _judge_vote logic in collect.py — when each model returns different natural language responses, the Counter ends up with ties and always treats the head of the pool (Local Nemotron) as "correct" based on insertion order.
+This works for MMLU-style choice matching, but cannot be used for generation tasks.

-Switching to judge=llm + Sonnet 4.6 as judge and re-collecting (7h 15m), a self-scoring bias remains since Sonnet is both judge and participant, but a reasonable distribution emerged—Opus at the top, the top 3 emerging models clustered together, Local / GLM at the bottom—making it usable as a quality signal.
+So I switched to judge=llm + Sonnet 4.6 as judge and re-collected (7h15m).
+While self-scoring bias remains since Sonnet itself is the judge, a reasonable distribution emerged with Opus at the top, the top 3 emerging models clustered together, and Local / GLM at the bottom — making it usable as a quality signal.

 | Model | accuracy (Sonnet judge) | avg tokens |